 Helped companies develop successful product experiences and marketing strategies.
 Conducted qualitative research, including non-leading interviews and testing with participants.
 Built mental models and information architecture based on research findings.
 Created branding, visual and print designs.
 Developed responsive, optimized web products using the latest technologies and best practices.

-Grew profitable company to 14 employees with thousands of customers in 43 countries.
-Primarily responsible for strategic leadership and product management.
-Led development and design of modwest.com, control panel, and other customer-facing tools.
+Grew company to 14 employees with thousands of customers in 43 countries.
+Responsible for strategic leadership, product management, and marketing.
+Led development and design of modwest.com and other customer-facing products.
 Designed and managed marketing campaigns, including messaging, graphic design, and analytics.
-Compiled financial projections, accurately predicting long term trends over the life of the company.
-Sold Modwest in 2012.
+Successful exit in 2012.

 Worked with marketing and software teams to improve usability, set standards, and design and implement web based software based on product requirements.

-Worked with over 30 clients to design and build attractive, usable websites for businesses and non-profit organizations.
+Worked with clients to design and build attractive, usable websites for businesses and non-profit organizations.

 Double emphasis: Cartography and Town Planning.
 Upper level statistics and graduate-level coursework.